openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 additional internal drive, of adequate size.
 For the insurance provided, the additional cost is very reasonable.

+.. note:: If errors occur when running the command line, see the following;
+→ `Rsync Drive Copy Errors`_

 ----

 Recovery from a Data Drive failure - Using an Rsync'ed backup